mwernerds/pgrange/README.md

 # Using it from python

 Look at sample.py.
-You need to give a working connection string and two coordiantes and get back a numpy array for the features.
+You need to give a working connection string, two coordinates, the k for k-nearest-neighbour and the srid of your data and get back a numpy array for the features.

 # Sample Data: